carpentries-lab/metagenomics-workshop/setup.md

 This is true for both self-organized and centrally-organized workshops.
 Your Instructor will provide instructions for connecting to the AMI instance at the workshop.

-If you are in an The Carpentries-Workshop, you do not even need to install a bash terminal, the R-studio terminal provided in the AWS-AMI is enough to run all the commands in the lesson.
+If you are in The Carpentries-Workshop, you do not even need to install a bash terminal, the R-studio terminal provided in the AWS-AMI is enough to run all the commands in the lesson.
 Instead of connecting by ssh users can simply use the R-studio AMI terminal.

 This lesson requires a working spreadsheet program.
 If you don't have a spreadsheet program already, you can use LibreOffice.
-It's a free, open source spreadsheet program.
+It's a free, open-source spreadsheet program.

 ## Running the lesson by yourself (Not in a Data Carpentry Workshop)

 ### Required  software
-If you are not in a Data Carpentry Workshop the metagenomics specific software that you will need is listed in the table below.
+If you are not in a Data Carpentry Workshop the metagenomics-specific software that you will need is listed in the table below.
 Follow the instructions in Option A *or* Option B to have access to these programs.

 | Software | Version | Manual | Available for | Description |
 | -------- | ------------ | ------ | ------------- | ----------- |